osate/osate2/examples/org.osate.examples/examples/ACVIP_ErrorAnnex_SoftwarePlatform/doc/markdown/README.md

 ### Organization of the example

 There is one model contained within this project, along with one instance and two diagrams of the new HighLevelSCS implementation.
-The model used for this example is built upon the previous exampe and will be continue to be built upon in subsequent examples.
+The model used for this example is built upon the previous example and will be continue to be built upon in subsequent examples.

 ### Creating a diagram